-Middle School youth and their friends meet for a regular on-site, free event each second Thursday of the month from 6:00 pm - 7:30 pm.
+Middle School youth and their friends meet for a regular on-site, free event each THIRD Thursday of the month from 6:00 pm - 7:30 pm.
 The next Middle School Youth Thursday will be November 21, 2013.

 6:00 pm - Fireside Gallery -